nanoni17728/Oz/README.md

 License & Contributing
 ------------------------
+Copyright © 2020 Nanoni

-Oz is published under the GPLv3 license.
-For more informations, see the [LICENSE](LICENSE) file or a summary on [choosealicense.com](https://choosealicense.com/licenses/gpl-3.0/)
+Oz is published under the GNU Affero General Public License.
+For more informations, see the [LICENSE](LICENSE) file or a more readable summary at [choosealicense.com](https://choosealicense.com/licenses/agpl-3.0/)

 This is a small prototype and as such I may not accept any pull request but feel free to fork away.